ZinkLu/TGRobot/README.md

 ### config

-vmshell is a message handler yet a command handler，but since it process raw dialog messages, let's put it in `message_handler`:
+vmshell is a message handler yet a inline-keyboard handler，but since it process raw dialog messages, let's put it in `message_handler`:

 ```yaml
 handlers: